-Like most software developers, Adobe maintains a list of system requirements for Photoshop that can be used to help ensure the hardware in your system will work with Photoshop.
-However, most "system requirements" lists tend to cover only the very basics of what hardware is needed to run the software, not what hardware would actually give the best performance.
-In addition, some lists can be outdated, list old hardware revisions, or simply outright list sub-optimal hardware.
+Like most software developers, Adobe maintains a list of system requirements for Photoshop CC that can be used to help ensure the hardware in your system will work with their software.
+However, most "system requirements" lists tend to cover only the very basics of what hardware is needed to run the software, not what hardware will actually give the best performance.
+In addition, sometimes these lists can be outdated, show old hardware revisions, or simply contain sub-optimal hardware.